Ljuba Prenner: University studies and early literary career (1929–1939)

 Prenner immediately enrolled in law school at the University of King Alexander I. Though he tutored many of his colleagues, he failed almost every examination at the first attempt, whereas those he taught passed.
 It took him six years to earn his law degree because of the discriminatory practices he encountered and his need to work.
 In addition to tutoring, he published short stories to earn money.
-Between 1936 and 1937, he completed his legal internship with Josip Lavrič in Slovenj Gradec, but decided to move permanently to Ljubljana to facilitate studying for a doctorate.
+Between 1936 and 1937, he completed his legal internship with Josip Lavrič in Slovenj Gradec and then moved to Ljubljana to facilitate studying for a doctorate.

 Despite studying to become a lawyer, Prenner hoped to become a writer.
-His short stories like Trojica (1929) and Življenje za hrbtom (1936), and novels such as Pohorska vigred v časopisu Jutro (1930–31) and Mejniki ali kronika malega sveta v reviji Ženski svet (1936–38), abandoned the prevailing Socialist realism model, popular for literary works at the time.
-Rather than an ideologically motivated text, Prenner's works were characterized by the human ability to adapt to life with faith, humor, and irony.
-He wrote many situational comedies using satire and wit to explore people and their lives.
-Almost all the works are set in a small town, feature a lawyer, and contain autobiographical elements with a typically male protagonist.
-These literary efforts were seen as focused too much on entertainment rather than enlightenment.
-As a result, most of them were never published.
+His short stories like Trojica (1929) and Življenje za hrbtom (1936), and novels such as Pohorska vigred v časopisu Jutro (1930–31) and Mejniki ali kronika malega sveta v reviji Ženski svet (1936–38), eschewed the prevailing Socialist realism model then popular for literary works.
+Rather than an ideologically driven text, Prenner's works were characterized by the human ability to adapt to life with faith, humor, and irony.
+He wrote many situational comedies using satire and wit.
+Almost all these works are set in a small town, feature a lawyer, and contain autobiographical elements with a typically male protagonist.
+These literary efforts judged as light entertainments rather than serious literary efforts.
+As a result, most of his works were never published.
 In 1939, he published the first crime novel in Slovenia, Neznani storilec (The Unknown Perpetrator).
 That year, he was admitted to membership in the Slovene Writers' Association.

-Prenner worked in two different law firms and successfully completed his graduate studies in 1941.
+Prenner worked in two different law firms and completed his graduate studies in 1941.
 That year, Yugoslavia was invaded by the Axis powers of Bulgaria, Germany, Hungary, and Italy, who partitioned the country.
 Slovenia was split in half, with Italy taking the western portion and Germany taking the eastern part.
-The following year, he passed his bar examination, but had to resort to subterfuge to obtain his license.
-As a result of partition, Italy controlled Ljubljana and refused to issue a license to anyone born in the German section of the country.
-Prenner applied for a license stating that he had been born in Fara.
-The Italians assumed he meant Fara, Kostel, near his father's birthplace in Kočevje, and issued him a license.
+The following year, he passed his bar examination.
+The fact that he was born in what was now the German-controlled half of Slovenia would have prevented the Italian authorities from granting him a license to practice in their territory, which included Ljubljana.
+Taking advantage of the fact that the name of his birthplace was not unique, Prenner applied for a license and gave Fara as his birthplace without specifying its location and the Italians assumed it was the Fara they controlled in Kočevje and issued him a license.